MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/standard/multicloud-improvement.md

 - Identity is controlled by an on-premises instance of Active Directory.
 Hybrid identity is facilitated through replication to Azure Active Directory.
 - IT Operations or Cloud Operations are largely managed by Azure Monitor and related automations.
-- Disaster Recovery / Business Continuity is controlled by Azure Vault instances.
+- Disaster recovery and business continuity is controlled by Azure Vault instances.
 - Azure Security Center is used to monitor security violations and attacks.
 - Azure Security Center and Azure Monitor are both used to monitor governance of the cloud.
 - Azure Blueprints, Azure Policy, and Azure management groups are used to automate compliance with policy.